Role of Ethidium bromide in agarose gel electrophoresis and Cytogenetics

 - EtBr is fluorescent dye and has less shelf life.

 - As it can bind with DNA, it is mutagenic.

-- EtBr is carcinogenic and teratogenic.
+- EtBr is carcinogenic and teratogenic in nature.
 However, the carcinogenic property of EtBr is not proven.
 It affects through inhalation, skin absorption and ingestion.

-- It can not be used for longer times as its activity decreases after several periods of time.
+- It can not be used for longer times as its activity decreases over a period of time.

 - Always prefer to use liquid and ready to use EtBr solution.